James Outman Player Props: Dodgers vs. Padres

 - The Padres pitching staff ranks 12th in MLB with a collective nine strikeouts per nine innings.

-- The Padres have the first-ranked team ERA across all league pitching staffs (3.75).
+- The Padres' 3.75 team ERA ranks first among all league pitching staffs.

-- Padres pitchers combine to allow the sixth-fewest home runs in baseball (120 total, 1.1 per game).
+- Padres pitchers combine to allow 121 home runs (1.1 per game), the sixth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.